Well, I'm here to remind you.

-- Irony: It is extremely amusing, that is to say, annoying, when a teacher tries to use her below-mentioned song in an attempt to teach a class of kids the meaning of "irony".
+- Irony: It is extremely amusing (that is to say, annoying) when a teacher tries to use her below-mentioned song in an attempt to teach a class of kids the meaning of "irony".
 By having them listen to a song that uses "ironic" as a synonym for "coincidental", "unlikely", or "unfortunate" — it isn't.
+Some of them do actually fit ("rain on your wedding day", at least from the perspective of the bride), but most of them don't.
 This leads to some very frustrated high-schoolers who are confused in their upper-level Lang courses when they don't understand irony properly.

 - These days, when she sings "Ironic" live, she changes a line to "It's meeting the man of my dreams, then meeting his beautiful Husband"... which, is kinda... ironic?